-I'm not just talking about the odds of meeting your cousin in Yellowstone.
-That may make interesting conversation, but what about the lifechanging events of our lives?
-Do these just "happen?"
 Your company hires a new boss who doesn't like you and makes life miserable for you.
-Is that merely a quirk of fate?
+Did that just happen?
 Your child gets cut from the ball team.
 A case of bad luck?
 He makes the team?
 A case of good luck?
 Your house is hit by a power surge in an electrical storm?
 Bad karma?
 Your town gets a rain shower that surrounding farmers miss and desperately need.
 Mere coincidence?

-The answer, according to God's Word, is no. Last time together I affirmed the following, key biblical truth.
-There is not one detail in our lives outside of God's intimate control--not one.
-The Bible affirms God's sovereignty from Genesis to Revelation, but perhaps no book in God's Word illustrates His sovereignty more vividly than the book of Esther.
+According to God's Word, the answer is no. Last time together I affirmed the following, fundamental biblical truth.
+There is not one detail in our lives outside of God's intimate control, not one.
+The Bible affirms God's sovereignty from Genesis to Revelation, but perhaps no book in God's Word portrays His sovereignty more vividly than the book of Esther.